alexsantos/soap-cli-simple/README.md

 ### Options
 * namespace - the default namespace indicated on the WSDL
-* namespaces - a list of other namespaces indicated on the WSDL
+* namespaces - an array of other namespaces indicated on the WSDL (including the xmlns, as it will appear on the XML)
 * header - optional SOAP Headers

 ### WS-Security